ifp/schemas/loading.md

 # Loading of Adverts

 - All adverts coming onto system for first time will be given advert.approval:pending, yet they will have the advert.status:online, thus all adverts are put online prior to them being checked and possibly removed.
-- When adverts are approved, they will go approval:approved and the significantly_updated_date will be updated, which the Property Spy uses as the date to find suitable adverts.
+- When adverts are approved, they will be set to approval:approved and the significantly_updated_date will be updated, as this is the date field the Property Spy uses to find suitable adverts.
 - Adverts in the system have the following statuses:
     - advert.status:online && approval:pending
         - part of advertisers current portfolio